 Co-owner Brad Richmond remortgaged his house to start up Stepchild Snowboards in 2000.
-He started with two riders on the team, co-owner Sean Johnson and Graydon Kavanagh.
-Within a few months, young Kavanagh had put his snowboarding career on hiatus and began his own construction company…not a good start.
+He started with two riders on the team, co-owner Sean Johnson and Graydon Kavanagh; but within a few months, young Kavanagh had put his snowboarding career on hiatus and began his own construction company…not the best start.

 Luckily for Brad, the next year he signed a young Simon Chamberlain for a mere $500 and 3 snowboards.
 Needless to say, the young buck was more stoked than a baby with a heap of wrapping paper.

 Stepchild blew onto the scene with Simon Chamberlain’s section in DC Snowboarding’s ‘MTN LAB’, rocketing the brand to new exposure.
-They scored their first cover with Andreas Wiig who was riding Stepchild whilst he was scouting out some new sponsors.
-The Stepchild crew also started filming for their first film ‘Child Support’.
+They scored their first cover with Andreas Wiig who was riding Stepchild whilst he was scouting out some new sponsors – and the Stepchild crew also started filming for their first film ‘Child Support’.
 A busy 2006…

-Stepchild is the snowboard of choice for the fridge kids and jibbers across the globe.
-With a team like Sexton, Walker and Chamberlain, what did you expect?
+Stepchild is the snowboard of choice for the fridge kids, jibbers across the globe.
+But they’ve also added Kiwi lady-slopestyler Possum Torr to the likes of Sexton, Walker and Chamberlain.
+A new string to their bow perhaps?